-How is the flu transmitted?
+How is flu spread?

-If you’re concerned about catching the flu this winter, read on for answers to some common questions about how the flu virus is transmitted.
-The more you know about transmission, the easier it will be to stay protected.
+If you’re concerned about catching the flu this winter, read on for answers to some common questions about flu.
+Learn how the virus is transmitted and whether you should get the flu vaccine.
+The more you know about how it’s spread, the easier it will be to stay protected.

-Is the flu airborne or carried on droplets?
+Is flu airborne or carried on droplets?

 Most experts agree that flu is a “droplet spread” infection, rather than an airborne infection.
-This means it is carried on large droplets of fluid which only travel short distances.
+This means it is carried on large droplets of bodily fluid which only travel short distances.